phillip-haydon/Sourceget-Documentation/nugit.org/index.markdown

 ##Community
 Please see our [Google Group](http://groups.google.com/group/nugit/) for any discussions related to the site.
+If you find any bugs or want to provide feedback, please see our [Uservoice](https://nugit.uservoice.com/) site.
 How we can make it better?
 What features are missing?
 How can you help?